-Subject to Major Source Boiler MACT 5D (reconsidered [2011] MACT 5D: Annual Tuneup or Pentennial / Quinquennial (1/5Yr) Tune-up if boiler is equipped with oxygen trim system, one time Energy Assessment (EA) or ISO 50001): Major Source Boiler NESHAP / MACT 5D, 40 CFR Part 63, Subpart DDDDD, National Emission Standards for Hazardous Air Pollutants for Major Sources: Industrial, Commercial, and Institutional Boilers and Process Heaters, Page 7138, Federal Register / Vol. 78, No. 21 / Thursday, January 31, 2013 / Rules and Regulations / Final rule; notice of final action on reconsideration.
+Subject to Major Source Boiler MACT 5D (reconsidered [2011] MACT 5D: Annual Tune-up or Pentennial / Quinquennial (1/5Yr) Tune-up if boiler is equipped with oxygen trim system, one time Energy Assessment (EA) or ISO 50001): Major Source Boiler NESHAP / MACT 5D, 40 CFR Part 63, Subpart DDDDD, National Emission Standards for Hazardous Air Pollutants for Major Sources: Industrial, Commercial, and Institutional Boilers and Process Heaters, Page 7138, Federal Register / Vol. 78, No. 21 / Thursday, January 31, 2013 / Rules and Regulations / Final rule; notice of final action on reconsideration.
 The December 23, 2011 proposed rule addressed specific issues and provisions the EPA identified for reconsideration.
-This summary of the final rule reflects the changes to 40 CFR, Part 63, subpart DDDDD (March 21, 2011 Final Rule) regarding those provisions identified for reconsideration and on other discrete matters identified in response to comments or data received during the comment period.
-All FCA Warren Truck's natural gas boilers, except Temp Boilers, are equipped with Oxygen Trim Systems.
+This summary of the final rule reflects the changes to 40 CFR, Part 63, subpart DDDDD (March 21, 2011 Final

+Rule) regarding those provisions identified for reconsideration and on other discrete matters identified in response to comments or data received during the comment period.
+All FCA Warren Truck's natural gas boilers, except Temp Boilers (which now have been removed). are equipped with Oxygen Trim Systems.
 An Oxygen Trim System is a system of monitors that is used to maintain excess air (EA) at the desired level in a combustion device.
 A typical system consists of a flue gas analyzer for oxygen (O2) and / or carbon monoxide (CO) and a feedback signal to the combustion controller.
-In other words, an Oxygen Trim System is designed to continuously measure and maintain optimum air-tofuel ratio in the combustion zone.
+In other words, an Oxygen Trim System is designed to continuously measure and maintain optimum air-to-fuel ratio in the combustion zone.
 If such system exists, annual tune-up is not required; however, pentennial / quinquennial (1/5Yr) tune-up is required.
 FCA does follow ISO 50001, Energy Management System for continuous improvement of energy performance, energy efficiency, energy consumption and for reduction of energy use, energy costs, greenhouse gas emissions (GHG), etc. If ISO 50001 is followed properly, one-time energy assessment (EA) is not required.
 Mr. Dan Omahen, Plant Manager, on March 30, 2016, submitted MACT 5D Notification of Compliance Status.
-Andrew Ragalyi submitted MACT 5D compliance statement dated March 14,2018, for two Temp Boilers (EU-TEMPBOILER1 & EU-TEMPBOILER2) to US EPA (tune-up on 05/23/2017 and burner inspection on05/08/2017).
+Andrew Ragalyi submitted MACT 5D compliance statement dated March 14,2018, for two Temp Boilers (EU-TEMPBOILER1 & EU-TEMPBOILER2) to US EPA (tune-up on 05/23/2017 and burner inspection on 05/08/2017).
+Subsequently (February 2019 although idled since October 2018), the NSPS Dc Temp Boilers (2) have been removed.

-Subject to: NSPS Dc, New Source Performance Standards (NSPS) for Small Industrial-Commercial-Institutional Steam Generating Units (40 CFR, Part 60, Subpart Dc).
+Not subject to: NSPS Dc, New Source Performance Standards (NSPS) for Small Industrial-Commercial-Institutional Steam Generating Units (40 CFR, Part 60, Subpart Dc).
 Fuel oil is never used in the boilers.
 Only boilers installed after June 9, 1989, are subject to NSPS Dc.
+The two NSPS Dc Temp Boilers have been removed.
+Boiler Nos.
+3 thru 6 are identified historically as NSPS Dc boilers in the ROPs; this is incorrect.
+Boiler Nos.
+3 thru 6 are neither NSPS Dc nor NSPS Db boilers by based upon installation dates (installed before June 19, 1984 and converted from coal to gas due to particulate emissions violation and attendant consent order).